PaulinaCakalli/R-Software-Examples/series simulation and visualization.md

      [1] -0.08765386
 ```

-Graphical results for 12 lag's
+Graphic results for 12 lag's

   ![](acf-correlation-12lags.png)

-Graphical results for all the data
+Graphic results for all the data

   ![](acf-correlation-alldata.png)